aroemers/crustimoney/README.md

 It does have an extra feature: direct combinator calls, using vectors.
 The first keyword in the vector determines the combinator.
-If it is without a namespace, `crustimoney2.combinators` is assumed.
+If it is without a namespace, `crustimoney.combinators` is assumed.
 The other arguments are left as-is, except those tagged with `#crusti/parser` or `#crusti/resolve`.
 With the former, the data is processed again as a parser definition.
 With the latter, it expects a symbol that is then resolved using Clojure's `requiring-resolve`.